geosoft-as/logiq-core/README.md

 format where the data themselves are included as [TimeSeries.JSON](https://github.com/geosoft-as/timeseries).

-LogIQ is available at the following URL:
+LogIQ is available on the following URL:

 > [!NOTE]
 > wss://logiq.geosoft.no:8025